Stationary Solvers

 Returns

-• A SolverConfiguration instance, ready to be passed to the solve function.
+SolverConfigurationinstance, ready to be passed to thesolvefunction.

 Notes

-• The constructor checks that the number of unknowns matches the number of finite element spaces and that all unknowns are present in the problem description.
+initis provided, the finite element spaces are inferred from it and the solution vector is initialized accordingly. - The constructor checks that the number of unknowns matches the number of finite element spaces and that all unknowns are present in the problem description.

-• The configuration includes storage for the system matrix, right-hand side, solution, temporary solution, residual, and solver statistics.
+- The configuration includes storage for the system matrix, right-hand side, solution, temporary solution, residual, and solver statistics.

 Trigger the fixed-point iteration over subproblems with: